Wight: Examples of usage

-German Wicht
+German

 A similar change of meaning can be seen in the German cognate Wicht, meaning a living human being, generally rather small, poor or miserable man (not woman).
 The word is somewhat old-fashioned in today's language, but it is still used and readily recognized in everyday speech.

 The diminutive Wichtel refers to beings in folklore and fantasy, generally small, and often helpful, dwelling in or near human settlements, secretly doing work and helping the humans, somewhat similar to the more specific Heinzelmännchen.
 Wichtel in this sense is recorded since the Middle Ages.
 Today, Wichtel is more often used than Wicht.

-Dutch wicht
+Dutch

-The word wicht can be used to refer, in a neutral way, to any woman.
+The word wicht can be used to refer, to any woman, often with negative connotations.
 It is not used to refer to men.

-Booswicht (literally Evil – Being) matching 'villain', can be used to describe both men and women.
+Booswicht (literally evil-being) matching 'villain', can be used to describe both men and women.

+North Germanic languages

+In Danish, the term vætte and the Norwegian cognate vette typically refer to supernatural beings from folklore or a lesser god, especially those that live underground or near the home, such as dwarfs and nisser.
+In Swedish, vätte similarly typically refers to supernatural beings, often those that are small and resembling humans.